Berkeley Castle, Berkeley, Gloucestershire

 Ghosts at Berkeley Castle

 Berkeley is probably more remembered for the place where Edward II was murdered.
-He was deposed by his wife Queen Isabella and her lover Roger Mortimer.
-At first, he was imprisoned in the castles’ dungeons where it was thought he’d die through disease.
-However, he did recover and it was after this the Queen ordered him to death.
+He was deposed by his wife, Queen Isabella and her lover Roger Mortimer.
+At first, he was imprisoned in the castles’ dungeons, where it was thought he’d die through disease.
+However, he did recover, and it was after this the Queen ordered him to death, instructing his gaolers to dispose of her husband as they saw fit.

-In perhaps the most gruesome death of any King, Edward was pinned down on a table and a funnel was thrust into his rectum.
+In the most gruesome death of any King, Edward was pinned down on a table, and a funnel was thrust into his rectum.
 Through this was pushed a red hot poker right into his bowels.
 The room in which this act occurred can still be visited in the Castle today.

-Edward II was made to go through such agony before he died it is said that it is his screams that can be heard throughout the castle on the anniversary of his death.
+As Edward II was made to go through such agony before he died, it is said that his screams can be heard throughout the Castle on the anniversary of his death.